Fancy a holiday with your home loan?

-The tips below can help reduce the chances of a break-in and the stress that comes with it, such as filing a policy report, making an insurance claim, taking time off work and feeling unsafe in your own home.
+The tips below can help reduce the chances of a break-in and the stress that comes with it, such as filing a police report, making an insurance claim, taking time off work and feeling unsafe in your own home.

 Changing the locks after you’ve moved into a new home can make your property much more secure.
 You should also change the locks if you think they may have been tampered with or damaged, whether through a previous break-in attempt or otherwise.